 Cleaning the kitchen or the bathroom tiles can be a drag.
 There are often hard-to-reach places that you just can’t get to, so you just leave them, only to have more dirt collect there over time.
 However, there is a small and convenient device that will help you in this endeavour.
 It may not be the alpha and omega of cleaning tiles, but it sure does a lot to help you clean that grime that’s been plaguing you.
+Indeed it’s one of the most useful bathroom and kitchen gadgets on the market.
 What are we talking about?
-Handheld steamers.
+The handheld steamer.

 About Steam Cleaners

 What are steam cleaners?
 In short, they’re special devices that expunge high-pressure steam to clean surfaces.
 The higher the pressure of the steam, the better will the steam cleaner clean.
 There exist several types of steam cleaners, of which we’ll only be presenting handheld cleaners.

 Steam cleaners usually appear as steam mops, handheld cleaners and cylinder cleaners.

 Mop cleaners, as the name suggests, are basically mops onto which a water tank is attached, and from which steam is drawn.
 Mop cleaners are light and portable and suitable for cleaning medium to large areas of your floor or carpet.
 However, whether they can clean carpets is a matter of power and proper attachments, and low-end mops tend to smear whatever they’re cleaning all over the floor.